Larkin-Gustavson/BluePuzzlesUpdate/README.md

 # Blue Puzzles

 Blue Puzzles is an application that comprises a collection of puzzles.
-These games include Hangman, Jigsaw, Sudoku, Sudoku X, Memory, and Tents.
+These games include Hangman, Jigsaw, Sudoku, Sudoku X, Memory, Time Attack, and Tents.
 This application is a GUI based application, as such all parts of this application are entirely visual.
 You interact with this game in any way that a user would use a website